dauheeIRL/SonoffSimpleLAN/README.md

 So basically what this script is a NON-asyncio copy of the library I mentioned above - that library itself is a copy of a copy etc so we are standing on the shoulders of giants here.

 This script works for me, its actually lightening fast and faster than the asyncio version.
+It still has some embedded dependancies on pysonofflanR3 using utils and crypto stuff which is non asyncio, so you will need to install that

+So basically, if you want to just turn stuff on/off, you can see the comment in my script

-It still has some embedded dependancies on pysonofflanR3 so you will need to install that - but the only thing is I have fixed up a few asyncio things in it so you will need to take from https://github.com/dauheeIRL/pysonofflan (mine) if you want to use any of the asyncio stuff.
+but the only thing is I have fixed up a few asyncio things in it so you will need to take from https://github.com/dauheeIRL/pysonofflan (mine) if you want to use any of the asyncio stuff like basically have additional monitoring to get an event raised if a switch is turned on/off at the physical switch - this can be usefull for something like having a dummy outlet/channel that you can get to perform a different action i.e. turn lightswitch on and send a tweet

+If there is some poor soul out there that is in the same situation as me, having a need but not enough skills, by all means ask me a question.
+Asyncio butchered my noodle and I couldn't maintain the fork of pysonofflanr3 any more, but still love my sonoff switches and didn't want to have to go flashing them with custom firmware